Million Dollar Arm: Plot

 Sports agent J. B. Bernstein and his business partner Ash Vasudevan have formed their own struggling company in Los Angeles, but all J. B.'s clients have retired, and he is unable to reel in star NFL player Popo Vanuatu.
 Desperate for new clients, J. B. realizes the potential for untapped baseball talent among cricket players in India.
 He and Ash approach investor Mr. Chang with a proposal — "Million Dollar Arm", an Indian talent contest to find two winning pitchers who will be flown to the U.S. and coached to become Major League Baseball prospects.
 J. B. secures Chang's funding by agreeing that the winners will be ready for a major league tryout in one year.

 Veteran pitching coach Tom House warns that baseball is too different from cricket bowling, but J. B. convinces him to take on the challenge of coaching the winners.
 In Mumbai, J. B. is guided by local businessman Vivek and hires enthusiastic Amit Rohan as his interpreter, and bonds over Skype with his tenant back home, Brenda.
-Joined by Ray Poitevint, a curmoudgeonly major league scout, they hold tryouts in numerous cities until two winners emerge — Rinku Singh and Dinesh Patel.
+Joined by Ray Poitevint, a curmudgeonly major league scout, they hold tryouts in numerous cities until two winners emerge — Rinku Singh and Dinesh Patel.

 Vivek reminds J. B. that this is a life-changing opportunity for the boys, who bid an emotional farewell to their families.
 They and Amit are flown to the U.S., and J. B. is disappointed to learn Brenda has a boyfriend.
 Rinku, Dinesh, and Amit are kicked out of their hotel after being overwhelmed by the elevator, forcing J. B. to invite them to stay at his home.
 Never having played baseball before, the boys struggle with House's training and feel neglected by J. B. as he tries to keep his company afloat.